Chart Color Schemes

 Giralang has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, the estimated population for the Giralang statistical area (Lv2) is around 3,348 people.
-This reflects a decrease of 24 individuals since the 2021 Census, which reported a population of 3,372 people.
-The current estimate is inferred from AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024.
-This equates to a density ratio of approximately 1,366 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Natural growth contributed around 58% of overall population gains during recent periods for this area.
+As per ABS population updates and AreaSearch validation, the population of the suburb of Giralang was estimated at around 3,348 as of Feb 2026.
+This reflects a decrease from the 2021 Census figure of 3,372 people, indicating a drop of 24 individuals (0.7%).
+The current estimate is based on AreaSearch's resident population calculation of 3,346 following examination of ABS' latest ERP data release in June 2024, along with an additional 68 validated new addresses since the Census date.
+This results in a population density ratio of 1,366 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 57.99999999999999% of overall population gains during recent periods.

-Population projections adopt ABS/Geoscience Australia figures released in 2024 with a base year of 2022 for each SA2 area, and ACT Government's SA2 area projections from 2022 onwards for areas not covered by ABS data or years post-2032.
-According to these projections, the Giralang (SA2) population is expected to decline by 493 persons by 2041.
-However, specific age cohorts like the 75 to 84 group are projected to grow, with an increase of 52 people anticipated over this period.
+Population projections for Giralang are based on ABS/Geoscience Australia's methodology released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections using 2022 as a base are adopted.
+According to these projections, Giralang's population is expected to decline by 493 persons by 2041, with specific age cohorts like the 75 to 84 group projected to increase by 52 people during this period.

 Frequently Asked Questions - Population